espinr/activioty/docs/checkpoints/rfid-reader-python/rfid-python.md

 # *Checkpoint*: UHF RFID Reader + Raspberry Pi + Paho for Python

 This Checkpoint is based on a **IND903 UHF RFID Reader**, connected to a **Raspberry Pi** (or a **Intel Up Squared**).
 The reader control and the checkpoint will be coded in Python.
 The MQTT Client is implemented using the Paho Python module.
+The libraries can be found [in the repository](../../../python).

 It is important to understand that each competitor taking part in a competition is identified by two unique IDs:
 1. the bib number: alphanumeric string that follows the organizers standards (it could be an alias, surname or bib number).
 In this case, an unsigned integer; and